mstksg/inCode/copy/entries/monad-plus-2.md

     return $ n `div` 2
 ~~~

 is general enough that it works for both.

-Hopefully it serves to show that
-**in do blocks, Lists and Maybes are structurally identical**.
-You reason
+Hopefully this all serves to show that **in do blocks, Lists and Maybes are
-with them the exact same way you do with Maybe's.
-In something like `x <-
+structurally identical**.
+You reason with them the exact same way you do with
-Just 5`, `x` represents a **single value**, the 5.
-In something like `x <-
+Maybe's.
+In something like `x <- Just 5`, `x` represents a **single value**,
-[1,2,3]`, `x` *also* represents a single value --- the 1, the 2, or the 3,
+the 5.
+In something like `x <- [1,2,3]`, `x` *also* represents a single value
-depending on which path you are currently on.
-Then later in the block, you
+--- the 1, the 2, or the 3, depending on which path you are currently on.
-can refer to `x`, and `x` refers to *that* one specific `x` for that path.
+Then later in the block, you can refer to `x`, and `x` refers to *that* one
+specific `x` for that path.

 ### Until next time